AWS EC2 Troubleshooting

 2. Reboot your instance so that the operating system will have a chance to boot in a clean healthy state that most likely will fix the ‘impaired” system status

-3. Add another dynamic private IP address to me instance and try to connect via that new path, since the networking stack of the OS may be locked up causing the “impaired” system status.
+3. Add another dynamic private IP address to the instance and try to connect via that new path, since the networking stack of the OS may be locked up causing the “impaired” system status.

 4. Add another Elastic Network Interface to the instance and try to connect via that new path since the networking stack of the OS may be locked up causing the “impaired” system status

-5. un-map and then re-map the EIP to the instance, since the IGW/NAT gateway may not be working properly, causing the “impaired” system status
+5. Un-map and then re-map the EIP to the instance, since the IGW/NAT gateway may not be working properly, causing the “impaired” system status

 8. A user is trying to connect to a running EC2 instance using SSH.
 However, the user gets a connection time out error.
 Which of the below mentioned options is not a possible reason for rejection?